wpbrown/oakproxy/refarch/domainvm/README.md

    For private deployments, update the private A records for your proxied application hostnames to point to the internal load balancer IP address in the `internalLoadBalancerIpAddress` value.

+Installation is complete.
+Test the application at its public or private hostname.

 # DevOps Integration

 Ongoing operations and maintenance of the service should follow a DevOps process.
 Assuming secrets have been stored in Key Vault, the 2 JSON documents above can be checked in to source control along with your OAKProxy configuration file.
 The original deployment process above can be rerun in a DevOps pipeline to ensure the entire service including the VM configuration is in the desired state.